 - 1 tsp salt

-Chop bell pepper, yellow, and green onion into slices and zucchini in half slices.
+Chop all bell peppers and onions into slices and the zucchini in half slices.
 Set aside.

 Transfer ½ of the cooked veggies to a baking dish and arrange them at the bottom.
 I’ve used a 10’’ round baking dish.
 Then, create a ground beef layer, followed by 1 cup of cheddar cheese.
 Next, finish with the remaining veggies and ground beef.
 Top with the extra cup of cheese.

-Bring it to a preheated oven at 375F until the cheese has gratin
+Bring it to a preheated oven at 375F until the cheese has fully melted.

 Serve warm with chopped avocado, garnished with fresh parsley or cilantro